Blockchain Market Overview

-However, the FCA has instituted a ban—effective from 6 January 2021—on the marketing, distribution or sale to retail clients of certain investment products (such as derivatives and ETNs) which reference cryptoassets.
+However, the FCA has instituted a ban—which took effect from 6 January 2021—on the marketing, distribution or sale to retail clients of certain investment products (such as derivatives and ETNs) which reference cryptoassets.
 The FCA is of the view that retail consumers cannot reliably assess the value of these products because: (i) the underlying cryptoassets have no reliable basis for valuation; (ii) there is a prevalence of abuse and financial crime in the secondary market for cryptoassets; (iii) there is extreme volatility in cryptoasset prices; and (iv) retail consumers have an inadequate understanding of cryptoassets and there is a lack of a clear investment need for investment products referencing cryptoassets.
 The FCA has estimated that the harm to retail consumers that could be reduced by implementing this ban in the UK is in the range of £75 million to £234.3 million per year.

-To what extent have initial coin offerings taken place in your jurisdiction and what has been the attitude of relevant authorities to ICOs?
+- To what extent have initial coin offerings taken place in your jurisdiction and what has been the attitude of relevant authorities to ICOs?

 The advent of ICOs has seen the UK authorities adopt a relatively sceptical approach, urging caution on the part of investors.
-In September 2017, the FCA issued a consumer warning about the risks of ICOs advising consumers that ICOs are “high-risk, speculative investments” and that “[y]ou should only invest in an ICO project if you are an experienced investor, confident in the quality of the ICO project itself (e.g. business plan, technology, people involved) and prepared to lose your entire stake.”
-The warning goes on to highlight that this is an unregulated space, there is no investor protection, the value of tokens tends to be extremely volatile, there is a high potential for fraud, there is usually inadequate documentation for many of these projects and many of the projects are very early stage, meaning “[t]here is a good chance of losing your whole stake.”
+In September 2017, the FCA issued a consumer warning about the risks of ICOs, advising consumers that ICOs are “high-risk, speculative investments” and that “[y]ou should only invest in an ICO project if you are an experienced investor, confident in the quality of the ICO project itself (e.g. business plan, technology, people involved) and prepared to lose your entire stake”.
+The warning goes on to highlight that this is an unregulated space, there is no investor protection, the value of tokens tends to be extremely volatile, there is a high potential for fraud, there is usually inadequate documentation for many of these projects and many of the projects are very early stage, meaning “[t]here is a good chance of losing your whole stake”.

-If they are permissible in your jurisdiction, what are the key requirements that an entity would need to comply with when launching an ICO?
+- If they are permissible in your jurisdiction, what are the key requirements that an entity would need to comply with when launching an ICO?

 ICOs as such are not regulated in the UK, in that there are no overarching laws imposing legal and/or regulatory requirements on the activity of launching or running an ICO.
 As a result, whether an ICO will be subject to regulatory requirements is determined on a case-by-case basis.
 It is worth highlighting that all ICOs will be subject to generally applicable laws such as those concerning taxation, the sale of goods, trading standards, and laws preventing the deception of consumers/investors.

 Organisations looking to raise money by means of an ICO would usually be looking to do so by way of selling debt and/or equity (i.e. shares in, or a right to profits of, the organisation).
 In these cases, the token will almost certainly be regarded as a security token and thus subject to financial regulation as a security.
-This means that the issuer will have to comply with, for instance, AML requirements, restrictions on financial promotions, and may be required to comply with prospectus and disclosure and transparency obligations.
+This means that the issuer will have to comply with, for instance, AML requirements, restrictions on financial promotions, and may be required to comply with prospectus, disclosure and transparency obligations.
 A company will not usually need regulatory permissions to act as an issuer of its own security tokens, but other market participants involved in an ICO, such as consumer advisers and brokers, may require authorisation or registration.

-Is cryptocurrency trading common in your jurisdiction?
+- Is cryptocurrency trading common in your jurisdiction?
 And what is the attitude of mainstream financial institutions to cryptocurrency trading in your jurisdiction?

-Investment and trading in cryptocurrencies is likely somewhat more common, though, with a number of large cryptocurrency exchanges offering direct exchange of Pounds Sterling for Bitcoin and other cryptocurrencies.
-According to Coin ATM Radar, there are also 275 Bitcoin ATMs in the UK.
+Investment and trading in cryptocurrencies is increasingly common in the UK, with a number of large cryptocurrency exchanges offering direct exchange of Pounds Sterling for bitcoin and other cryptocurrencies.
+Coinbase, a leading crypto wallet provider and exchange platform, reportedly has over 100,000 daily active users in the UK and BitcoinPoint, through a deal with cash machine operator Cashzone, allows bitcoin holders to sell their bitcoin at over 18,000 ATMs in the UK.
 It is therefore relatively simple for individuals and organisations to buy and trade cryptocurrencies.
-While the pseudonymity afforded by most cryptocurrency networks means it is difficult to compile geographical statistics on cryptocurrency investment, the Cryptoassets Taskforce in its October 2018 report noted that online consumer surveys had found that 5-10% of respondents reported owning cryptoassets, with the figures for the general population likely to be lower.
+While the pseudonymity afforded by most cryptocurrency networks means it is difficult to compile geographical statistics on cryptocurrency investment, FCA consumer research published in June 2021 indicated that 4.4% of the general population currently own cryptocurrencies.
+This had reportedly risen to 10% by August 2022, which amounts to approximately 6.7 million adults in the UK.